iluwatar/java-design-patterns/iterator/README.md

 In plain words

-> The Iterator design pattern provides a way to access the elements of a collection sequentially without exposing the underlying structure of the collection.
+> The Java Iterator Design Pattern provides a method to sequentially access elements of a collection without exposing its underlying structure.
+This pattern is widely used in Java programming for efficient data access.

 Wikipedia says